materials-data-facility/MID3AS-AM-Challenge/index.md

 Data packages will carry unlimited data rights to the participants with proper citation.
 Submissions will be the property of the corresponding participant.
 AFRL is requesting rights to use the submissions in derivative work, but will not distribute submissions directly without approval of the corresponding participants.
 ARFL will use submissions as an anonymous aggregate unless participants make individual arrangements with AFRL.
 Participants will be asked to submit results and relevant details of their simulation procedure using a template provided with the challenge problem data package.
 The simulation details will be treated with the same rights and procedures as the results themselves.
 It should be noted that AFRL is not setting any constraints on the modeling approaches allowed by participants.
 Further, any additional information available in literature can be utilized by participants, but should be reported with the submission.

 ## GRADING
 Challenges will be graded by awarding points for each requested prediction, based on accuracy.
-For each requested prediction, levels generally deemed ‚ÄúExcellent‚Äù > ‚ÄúGood‚Äù > ‚ÄúAcceptable‚Äù have been established and points will be awarded in increasing value for obtaining each level.
+For each requested prediction, levels generally deemed ìExcellentî > ìGoodî > ìAcceptableî have been established and points will be awarded in increasing value for obtaining each level.
 Each challenge problem consists of numerous (> 10) requested predictions.
 It is not required that any given submission make all requested predictions, but no points will be earned for unmade predictions.
 Each submission should have a brief abstract accompanying the provided answer template detailing the general modeling methodology used to make the predictions (use the 'Model Description, Narrative format' cell in the Overview tab of the answer template).
 Lack of an abstract and refusal to provide one may result in decremented points.
 Only answers submitted in the provided answer template (included in the data set) will be graded.

 ## SUBMISSION
 The answer templates included in each challenge data set must be used for all submissions.
 Each answer template includes an overview sheet that must be completely filled in.
 Answers submitted in any other form will not be graded.